gaissa/school-temp/README.md

 PersonManager
 =============

-An Qt example for school.
+Qt example for school.
 Manager persons (lecturers and students)